mropert/mropert.github.io/_posts/2018-01-06-simplifying_build-part2.md

 * Inclusion of debug symbols
 * Optimization level

-Of course there would be two sets of toolchain settings, `host` and `target`, to handle cross compilation.
+Of course, there would be two sets of toolchain settings, `host` and `target`, to handle cross compilation.
 If only one is given, they are assumed to be the same.
-If both are given, the first one is used to build intermediary tools that may serve the build process (such as code generators) and the second one for the result binaries.
+If both are given, the first one is used to build intermediary tools that may serve the build process (such as code generators) and the second one for the resultant binaries.

 Finally, some settings should be available to build systems (but not toolchain configurations) to invoke the compiler:
 * Target type (object file, library or executable)